marcusbaer/node-earlybird/README.md

 	h		a host name different from localhost (for ssl) nohttp	do not run standard http server and start only https proxy listening on port `-p` (default is 80)

+	a       set a basic auth user account given by `username:password` am      set a basic auth message

 Usage of a service
 ------------------